Death toll from West Africa Ebola outbreak jumps to 603 - WHO

-DAKAR/HAVANA The death toll from the world's worst ever Ebola outbreak in West Africa has risen to 603 since February, with at least 68 deaths reported from three countries in the region in the last week alone, the World Health Organisation said on Tuesday.
+DAKAR The death toll from an Ebola outbreak in West Africa has risen to 603 since February, with at least 68 deaths reported from three countries in the region in the last week alone, the World Health Organisation said on Tuesday.

 Sierra Leone recorded the highest number of deaths, which include confirmed, probable and suspect cases of Ebola, with 52.
 Liberia reported 13 and Guinea 3, according to the WHO figures.

-Epstein said the main focus in the three countries is tracing people who have been exposed to others with Ebola and monitoring them for the 21-day incubation period to see if they were infected.
+Epstein said the main focus in the three countries is tracing people who have been exposed to people with Ebola and monitoring them for the 21 day incubation period to see if they were infected.

 "It's probably going to be several months before we are able to get a grip on this epidemic," Epstein added.